Lonesome River Band

 Russell Moore & IIIrd Tyme Out

-Fresh off the win of the International Bluegrass Music Association’s (IBMA) Male Vocalist of the Year for the second consecutive year (4-time career), Russell Moore is truly at the top of his game.
-Fronting one of the most popular bands in bluegrass history; Russell Moore & IIIrd Tyme Out is celebrating 20 years as one of the genres most awarded and inﬂuential groups in modern day bluegrass.
+Russell Moore is truly at the top of his game.
+Fronting one of the most popular bands in bluegrass history; Russell Moore & IIIrd Tyme Out has more than 20 years as one of the genres most awarded and inﬂuential groups in modern day bluegrass.
 All in all, the band has garnered over 50 industry accolades since their inception in 1991 including being named the IBMA’s Vocal Group of the Year seven consecutive years.
 Jack Bernhardt with the Raleigh News & Observer summed it all up perfectly; “With PRIME TYME, Russell Moore and IIIrd Tyme Out show why they are among the industry’s elite, and that they’re still exciting after all these years.”

 Nothin’ Fancy formed as a bluegrass band in September 1994 to compete in the East Coast Bluegrass Championship in Crimora, Virginia.
 Since their auspicious debut, they have grown in popularity, released 8 full length albums and one CD single, played the Ryman Auditorium in Nashville, the Lincoln Center in New York City, the Birchmere in Alexandria VA, have hosted their own festival in Buena Vista, VA since 2001, and won SPBGMA’s “Entertaining Group of the Year” three consecutive years (2008, 2009, 2010) in a row.
 Nothin’ Fancy is signed to Virginia Dreams Records.